-Meyer Dairy Company contracted with retail distributors who agreed to purchase the Company's dairy products at fixed prices, and to sell the products to customers in specified areas.
-The Distributors or "milk men" delivered dairy products to customers over fixed routes.
+The Meyer Dairy Company contracted with retail distributors who agreed to purchase the Company's dairy products at fixed prices and sell the products to customers in specified areas.
+The Distributors, or "milk men," delivered dairy products to customers over fixed routes.
 They provided their own trucks for delivery, paid all costs and expenses of operation, and could hire helpers if needed.
 The Company provided Distributors with suggested retail prices, but they were not required to adhere to them.
-The Distributors' contract required Distributors to comply with regulations and policies of public health authorities, and meet standards established by the Company, consistent with similar dairy businesses in the Greater Kansas City area.
+The Distributors' contract required that they comply with regulations and policies of public health authorities, and meet standards established by the Company, consistent with similar dairy businesses in the Greater Kansas City area.

 Distributors had no other obligations to the Company except to pay for the products they purchased.
-Distributors had complete control over their sales and decisions regarding credit, were responsible for losses from retail sales, paid their own income and Social Security taxes, controlled their vacations, and provided their own self-retirement plans or medical and liability insurance.

-The court found that the Distributors were essentially holders of franchises to sell Meyer Dairy products within a specified area.
-They were not controlled by the Company except to maintain certain standards required by state law, and thus were independent contractors.
+They had complete control over their sales and decisions regarding credit, were responsible for losses from retail sales, paid their own income and Social Security taxes, controlled their vacations, and provided their own self-retirement plans or medical and liability insurance.
+The Distributors were essentially holders of franchises to sell Meyer Dairy products within a specified area.
+They were not controlled by the Company except to maintain certain standards required by state law; thus the court found they were independent contractors.

-In Global Home Care, Inc. v.
-State, Department of Labor & Employment Security, similar issues arose in the health care industry.
-The Florida Department of Labor and Employment Security ruled that live-in aides were employees, and Global appealed.
-The Florida Court of Appeal reversed, holding Global's lack of control over the aides rendered them independent contractors.
+Similar issues arose in Global Home Care, Inc. v.
+State, Department of Labor & Employment Security,9 which concerned the status of live-in health care aides.
+The Florida Department of Labor and Employment Security ruled that the aides were employees, and Global appealed.
+The Florida Court of Appeal reversed, saying that Global's lack of control over the aides rendered them independent contractors.
 Notably, the court held Global's insistence on compliance with state regulations did not constitute supervision of the aides.

-The court held the aides to be independent contractors because they worked for other agencies, and at sites away from company supervision, and the clients provided materials and a workplace.
-The aides were engaged only as needed on a temporary, per job basis, and both parties intended an independent contractor relationship.
-Moreover, the majority of control Global exercised over its aides was done to comply with state requirements for home health care.
+The aides were independent contractors because they worked for other agencies and at sites away from company supervision, and the clients provided materials and a work place.
+The aides were engaged only as needed on a temporary, per-job basis, and both parties intended an independent contractor relationship.
+Moreover, the health care.
 Other aspects of control were deemed too minimal to be significant.

-Control In Excess Of Regulations
+Control in Excess of Regulations

 In Associated Diamond, Air Transit, Local 777, SIDA of Hawaii, Meyer Dairy, and Global Home Care, the employers did not wield control significantly in excess of pertinent regulations.
 They merely imposed standards following federal or municipal regulations.
-In K&D Auto Body, the control went well beyond compliance with law.
-The courts in these cases suggest that to have workers reclassified as employees, an employer must wield pervasive control exceeding to a significant degree the scope of the government imposed control.
+In contrast, in K&D Auto Body the control went well beyond compliance with law.
+The results suggest that for workers to be reclassified as employees, an employer must wield pervasive control exceeding to a significant degree the scope of the government-imposed control.

-The court in Global recognized the complexity compliance with laws adds to the worker status mix.
-The cases take a reasoned, realistic view of the amount by which a putative employer exceeds legal requirements.
-An employer's imposition of rules infinitesimally larger than legal requirements should presumably not be fatal to a claim of independent contractor status.

-Conversely, there should also be no special latitude (that is, no special allowance for employer controls just because there is also a legal framework).
+The courts in these cases recognized that compliance with laws adds complexity to the worker status mix.
+They take a reasoned, realistic view of the amount by which a putative employer must exceed legal requirements.
+An employer's imposition of rules only slightly stronger than legal requirements presumably will not be fatal to a claim of independent contractor status.
+Conversely, there should be no special latitude, no special allowance for employer controls, just because there is also a legal framework.
 The legal or regulatory environment should be entirely neutral to the employee vs. independent contractor characterization question, at least if the employer's regimen of rules exactly tracks the legal requirements.